 For one reason or another, you lost control of your vehicle.
 The sounds of screeching tires, crunching metal, and breaking glass were followed by an eerie silence.
 You were in a single-car accident, and you were injured.

 Perhaps the knowledge that many others have found themselves in your situation is comforting, but you’re still left with the difficult task of paying for your medical bills, vehicle damage, and countless other repercussions of the crash.
 That leads many victims to ask who is at fault in a single-car accident.
 Is it always the driver?

 The answer to that question can make or break your ability to recover compensation for what you’ve been through.
-Here are some of the key factors explained by our California car accident lawyer you need to know.
+Here are some of the key factors explained by our Costa Mesa car accident lawyer you need to know.